Keiren-b/clear_music_edited_files/ReadMe.txt

 Now looking at existing website work and seeing what needs to be done Ajax serach will need to be renewed
 Website will need a privacy policy and terms and conditions

+16/4/22
+Starting on Helne file.
+To do:

+*Chamber Music (complete)
+*Concertos

+Unsure what these Attribute 3's are in the Henle catalogue HN3000
+HN3001
+HN3002
+HN3003
+HN3004
+HN3005
+HN3006

+Also emailed about these
+HN311
+HN309
+HN310
+HN312
+HN313
+HN5182 - is this the sinfonia concertante?

+Henle needs attribute 4 values changed so it dosn't include hardback etc when not neccessary Check attribute 3 fo pieces that are xxx or (yyy, zzz)

+What are we going to do with piano four hands??